joneubank/jobs-tracker/README.md

 | [data-model](libraries/data-model/) | Library | libraries/data-model/ | N/A | Common TypeScript types, validations, and utilities shared across server and client application.
 | [logger](libraries/logger/)         | Library | libraries/logger/     | N/A | Shared logger formatting across repo.

-### Quick Start: Jobs Tracker Dev
+### Quick Start: Jobs Tracker Server

-This quick start guide provides steps for installing and building the code base, running dependencies, and then running the job tracker server.
+This quick start guide provides steps for installing and building the code base, running dependencies, and then running the Job Tracker Server.

 > This docker setup is tested working on Mac (M1), may have issues in other environments.